 Power Toilets

-This work is part of a larger series of exact replicas of toilets from global sites of power such as the United Nations Security Council headquarters in New York, the New York JPMorgan Chase headquarters or the Executive Board of the UNESCO headquarters in Paris.
+This ongoing series includes exact replicas of toilets from global sites of power such as the United Nations Security Council headquarters in New York, the JPMorgan Chase headquarters in New York, the Council of the European Union in Brussels, the United Nations Framework Convention on Climate Change in Bonn, and the Executive Board of the UNESCO headquarters in Paris.
+Power Toilets is designed in close collaboration with NEZU AYMO architects.